FredKSchott/snowpack/www/posts/2020-05-25-v2-release-day.md

 **Bundling during development slows you down.**  It may be hard to see, since most of us haven't done meaningful web development *without* a bundler in ages.
 But under the hood, bundled dev servers like `webpack-dev-server` & Create React App need to load, build, resolve and bundle your application before you can serve a single file.
 Smart caching can speed this up somewhat, but it's still common for a dev servers to take 30+ seconds to startup.
 And that's not even counting the time you spend re-bundling your application after you make a change, which can take another several seconds before you see those changes reflected in the browser.

 **You can think of bundling as a step with `O(n)` complexity:** As the size of your project grows, your bundler needs to do more work to startup your app.
 Depending on how your bundler is designed, it may even have `O(n^2)` complexity: as your project grows, your dev environment gets ***exponentially*** slower as it handles code splitting and every possible bundle permutation.
-Neither scenario is ideal when projects can grow to hundreds or even thousands of files.
+Neither scenario is ideal when you're working iwth hundreds or even thousands of files.

 ## The Future: O(1) Build Tooling